noblox/noblox.js/README.md

 ### getRole
 ##### roles, rank/name
 Returns role information of rank `rank`, which can be a single rank or an array of ranks, from a `roles` group role object (that can be retrieved from getRoles).
-Alternatively, the name `name` of the role can be searched for.
+If an array of ranks is inputted a parallel array of roles is returned.
+Alternatively, the name `name` of the role can be searched for, this should be used if there are "ambiguous roles" that have the same rank.
+If ambiguous roles cannot be resolved an error will be thrown.

 **Arguments**
 - roles (object)
-- _optional_ rank (number/array)
+- _either_ rank (number/array)
+- _or_ name (string/array)

 **Returns**

-- role (number/array)
+- role (object)
   - ID (number)
   - Name (string)
   - Rank (number)